coderFlameyosFlow/WoodyMenus/README.md

     gui.open(...);
     ```

     Horrendous!
-What is this? it's maybe even looks the same in raw spigot inventories! maybe slightly better, slightly worse.
+What is this? it may even look the same in raw spigot inventories! maybe slightly better, slightly worse.
     Here is the Woody way:

     ```java